-- Distance education program: The UM System defines distance education programs as programs where 50% or more of the program is offered by distance education. - Online course: The UM System defines an online course as a distance education course in which the instruction and interaction is delivered specifically via the Internet, as opposed to close-circuit television, open broadcasts, etc., for the distance-delivered portions.
+- Distance education program: The UM System defines distance education programs as programs that meet all the following 3 conditions: - That 50% or more of the program is offered by distance education AND - That have notified the Missouri Department of Higher Education and Workforce Development (MO DHEWD) that they intend to be offered in the online modality2 AND - That have approval from their universities.3 - Online course: The UM System defines an online course as a distance education course in which the instruction and interaction is delivered specifically via the Internet, as opposed to close-circuit television, open broadcasts, etc., for the distance-delivered portions.
 To determine what percentage of a course is online, divide the number of classroom (in-person) contact hours replaced by instruction designed and delivered online by the total number of contact hours required for the course. - Online program: The UM System defines an online program as a distance education program that is delivered specifically via the Internet for the distance-delivered portions. - Online student: The UM System defines an online student as a student whose primary program is offered online or at a distance.
 The student is admitted to an online program, may take any type of course, but overall must maintain 51% or more credit hours in online/distance mediated courses.
 A student will not be changed semester to semester, but will be monitored and need to adjust their course load if they fall below the 51% or more over two major semesters.
+A student admitted to both a campus and a distance program will have the designation of the program with the highest academic level.
+The academic level hierarchy is defined as doctorate, educational specialist, master's, graduate certificate, graduate post-baccalaureate, undergraduate degree, undergraduate certificate, undergraduate non-divisional.
+For example, a student in a campus master's program and online graduate certificate program would be a campus student since master's supersedes a graduate certificate.
+If a student is admitted to two programs of the same level, one campus and one online, the student will have the designation of campus student.
 Please note, this is different from an online course-taker. - Online course-taker: The UM System defines an online course-taker is a student who is enrolled in an online course.